The Bow (skyscraper)

 The Bow is a 158,000 m2 skyscraper in Downtown Calgary, Alberta, Canada.
-The 236 metre (774 ft) building was the tallest in Calgary between July 8, 2010, when it surpassed the Suncor Energy Centre, and May 11, 2016, when it was exceeded by Brookfield Place.
-The Bow is currently the second tallest office tower in Calgary and the third tallest in Canada outside Toronto.
+The 236 m building was the tallest in Calgary between July 8, 2010, when it surpassed the Suncor Energy Centre, and May 11, 2016, when it was exceeded by Brookfield Place.
+The Bow is currently the second-tallest office tower in Calgary and the third-tallest in Canada outside Toronto, Ontario.
 The Bow is also considered the start of redevelopment in Calgary's Downtown East Village.
 It was completed in 2012 and was ranked among the top 10 architectural projects in the world of that year according to Azure magazine.
 It was built for oil and gas company Encana, and was the headquarters of its successors Ovintiv and Cenovus.

 History

 Location of The Bow before construction; the York Hotel was to be incorporated in the building complex.

 Early plans

 EnCana Corporation (now Ovintiv), North America's second largest natural gas producer, announced plans for the high-rise in 2006.
 Early designs suggested that the project would consist of a complex of towers (perhaps two or more) over two blocks.
 The initial proposal was for a tower of 300 m, which would have made it the second tallest building in Canada.
 Early sources suggested a two tower complex spanning the entire surface of two blocks, with a second tower of 40 to 50 stories connected at sixth stories level over 6 Avenue.
 Official statements declared that the tower will be 58 stories, or 247 m tall.

 The management company in charge of the project was Texas-based Matthews Southwest, with architectural services furnished by UK-based Foster + Partners and Zeidler Partnership Architects of Calgary.